 Part of it’s appeal is the one-street package.
 Los Alamos is not demanding of its visitor.
 You can eat, drink, nap and browse your way along Bell Street for an entire day, starting with breakfast at Bob’s Well Bread at the 101 end, eventually finishing with dinner at Full of Life Flatbread at the other.
-On a recent trip along Highway 1 in northern California, we discovered one of Los Alamos’s one-street brethren in Point Arena, a tiny town some 130 miles north of San Francisco in southern Mendocino County.
+This geography of idling is part of the reason we were so excited when on a recent trip along Highway 1 in northern California, we discovered one of Los Alamos’s one-street brethren in Point Arena, a tiny town some 130 miles north of San Francisco in southern Mendocino County.

 The bar specializes in regional wines, which means it has an excellent selection from the nearby Anderson Valley.
 There’s food, too, but we were there before dinner time and the only thing we saw plated up was when an elderly cowboy sitting at one end of the bar pointed at a salami hanging from the wine glass rack and asked for a few slices and some tomato to go with it.
 This was not on the menu, but the bartender made it for him anyway.
 When we later went across the street to Sign of the Whale, a classic small-town boozer, the cowboy was at the end of the bar again.